Colum Eastwood

-Colum Eastwood (born 30 April 1983) is an Irish nationalist politician serving as Leader of the Social Democratic and Labour Party (SDLP) since 2015.
-He has served as the Member of Parliament (MP) for Foyle since 2019, served in Northern Ireland Assembly from 2011 to 2019 and served on Derry City Council from 2005 to 2011.
+Colum Eastwood (born 30 April 1983) is an Irish nationalist politician who served as Leader of the Social Democratic and Labour Party (SDLP) from 2015 to 2024.
+He has served as the Member of Parliament (MP) for Foyle since 2019, served in the Northern Ireland Assembly from 2011 to 2019 and served on Derry City Council from 2005 to 2011.

 Eastwood was first elected to the Northern Ireland Assembly in 2011 and was re-elected in 2016 and 2017.
 He was also the SDLP candidate at the 2019 European Parliament election to represent Northern Ireland.
 In December 2019 he was elected to the British House of Commons as the Member of Parliament (MP) for Foyle.

 Early life

 Eastwood was born in Derry, where he was educated at St John's Primary School (Creggan) and at St Columb's College.
 He later attended the University of Liverpool, where he studied Latin American Studies though he did not finish his degree.